The overall aims of the ICT department are to enable pupils to become:

 Year 7 ICT is taught for one period each fortnight by specialist staff.
-Topics include: E-Safety, Programming, the Internet, Wider World & You and Basic Computer Hardware.
+Topics include: Computer Hardware, Binary, Python Programming and Photoshop.

 Year 9 ICT is taught for one period each fortnight and the curriculum is designed to prepare students for study at KS4 in a fun and interactive way.
 Students will develop their skills in graphic design using Photoshop.
 They will also study Python Programming and Introduction to Boolean Logic.